lucascompython/speed-comparison/README.md

 - [X] Add TypeScript with [Deno](https://deno.land)
 - [X] Add JavaScript with [Node](https://nodejs.org)
 - [X] Add Java
+- [ ] Finish adding an optimized version for each language using compiler optimizations and using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
 - [ ] Add full Docker Support
-- [ ] Add Terminal graphs
-- [ ] Add an option to run the comparisons in parallel
 - [ ] Add other methods of comparing E.g: [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to compare the floating point operations
-- [ ] Add an optimized version for each language using compiler optimizations and using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
 - [ ] Add an option to run natively
+- [ ] Add an option to run the comparisons in parallel
+- [ ] Add Terminal graphs
 - [ ] Add C#
 - [ ] Add Rust
 - [ ] Add Golang